 This roundtable from Semiconductor Engineering captures the exact tension that should be keeping edge AI SoC architects up at night.
-AI models -- especially in automotive and robotics -- are evolving faster than silicon design cycles, and VLA (vision-language-action) models that merge vision, language, and control are compressing the situation further.
+AI models, especially in automotive and robotics, are evolving faster than silicon design cycles, and VLA (vision-language-action) models that merge vision, language, and control are compressing the situation further.
 The question isn't just whether a given NPU can run current models efficiently.
 It's whether the architecture can adapt when the model that replaces it hasn't been invented yet.

 Quadric's Steve Roddy draws the right distinction: a $49 porch camera and a $1,000 industrial vision system have completely different adaptability requirements.
 Disposable consumer devices can freeze their model at manufacture.
-Long-lived industrial systems cannot -- the models will change, new operators will appear, and any architecture that bets on a fixed compute graph will age poorly.
+Long-lived industrial systems cannot: the models will change, new operators will appear, and any architecture that bets on a fixed compute graph will age poorly.
 The answer isn't "more TOPS"; it's general-purpose compute mixed with domain-specific acceleration, plus a compiler toolchain that doesn't require hardware respins to port a new model.

 What's underappreciated in this piece is the compiler dependency.
 General-purpose AI processors only deliver on their adaptability promise if the software stack can actually target new operators efficiently.
 Several edge AI vendors have hit this wall: the hardware looks flexible, but the compiler has blind spots that turn novel model architectures into performance disasters.
 The silicon-compiler-model triangle is the real unit of analysis for edge AI capability, and right now the industry mostly evaluates only one corner of it.